lucacros/2324_Projet2A_PedaleGuitare/README.md

 # Software-Section 💻
 The software is a lung of our pedal concept because of its numerical aspect.
-In fact, in the forest of musical effects, we decide to implement two Numeric **Audio Effects** :
+In fact, in the forest of musical effects, we decide to implement Numeric **Audio Effects** :

 <img src="https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Software-Section/img/Musiceffecttree.png" alt="Music Effect Tree" width="1000" />
 Music Effect Tree (dafx-digitalaudioeffects2ndedition page15)